Can you exercise when you have your period?

 Dietary advice during the menstrual period

-The week before the period
+Week before the period

 So how can I avoid eating indiscriminately during the luteal phase to blow up the calories?

-The week of your period and the first week after your period: daily protein intake of at least 100 grams for a body weight of 50 kg x 2. ex.
+• The week of your period and the first week after your period: aim for a daily protein intake of at least 100 grams for every 50 kg of body weight x 2.
+For example, if your body weight is 50 kg, aim for 100 grams of protein daily.